 - Cool before serving and storage.

-As noted in the introduction, this dough also works great for other black shapes.
+As noted in the intro, this dough (or similar tinting techniques) works great for other black shapes.
 You can use it for other Halloween designs like bats, witch hats, and other spooky cookie cutters.
 Or try it with a dog shaped cutter for black pups.
 We also used this recipe to make DIY lump of coal dog treats.
 As pictured, simple ball and flatten treats or little circles are easy options for making edible lumps of coal for anyone on your naughty but nice list.

 Baked Biscuit Dog Treat Making Tips and Tricks